Maine Advance Directive Form

 An advance directive form must be signed by two witnesses.[1]

-Unless related to the principal, neither witness can be the owner, operator, or employee of a residential healthcare facility where the principal is receiving care.
+Unless related to the principal, neither witness can be the owner, operator, or employee of a residential health care facility where the principal is getting treated.

 Advance Directive (Preview)